Moorpark College logo

 About Moorpark College

-Moorpark College: Your 'Bridge to the Future' for innovative learning and transfer success.
+Moorpark College: Your 'Bridge to the Future' with innovative programs and strong transfer pathways.

 Key Highlights

-• Home to the unique Exotic Animal Training and Management (EATM) program, housing over 200 animals on campus.
+• Home to the unique and nationally recognized Exotic Animal Training and Management (EATM) program, established in 1973.

-• Strong track record of transfer success: 793 students from the 2007 cohort transferred to a university within four years.
+• Successful transfer rates: 793 students transferred to a university within four years for the 2007 cohort.

-• Features the Charles Temple Observatory, the only public observatory in Ventura County.
+• Features the Charles Temple Observatory, the only public observatory in Ventura County, dedicated in 1987.

 Timeline